Kotlin/kotlinx-benchmark/docs/separate-source-sets.md

 1. **Define New Compilation**:

-   Start by defining a new compilation in your target of choice (e.g. jvm, js, etc.) in your `build.gradle.kts` file.
+   Start by defining a new compilation in your target of choice (e.g. jvm, js, native, wasm etc.) in your `build.gradle.kts` file.
 In this example, we're associating the new compilation 'benchmark' with the `main` compilation of the `jvm` target.

    ```kotlin
    kotlin {